-I’ve been at PAP for 3.5 years, having joined in October 2014 as the junior showroom assistant, with some Event Communications work thrown in.
+I’ve been with the company for 4 years, having joined in October 2014 as the junior showroom assistant, with some Event Communications work thrown in.
 I moved to Event Communications full time about 18 months ago.

 Getting to travel to some amazing places including Abu Dhabi for the 2015 National Day Celebrations, Phillip Island for the MotoGP in 2017 and then Korea for the Winter Olympics.
 I also enjoy the challenge of pulling together a job technically and logistically, talking to clients who are often unsure of what they want and putting a working comms system forward that can do everything they need and more.